LambdaTest/documentation/docs/getting-started-with-flutter-dart-ios-automation.md

 The following capabilities are supported:

 1. **testSuite:** Enter the app id generated while uploading the app.
 Example:`lt://APP123456789123456789123456789`
-2. **device:** Enter the name and os version of the device in “DeviceName-OSVersion” format.
+2. **device:** Enter the name and os version of the device in "DeviceName-OSVersion" format.
 Example: `iPhone 14-16` or `iPhone 15 Pro-17`.
 You can also choose to use regular expression for device name such as `iPhone.*-16`.
 3. **video:** Generate video for all the tests that have run.
 Example: `true`.
 4. **queueTimeout:** Enter the time in seconds for total execution time of the build.
 Example: `9000`.
 Minimum queueTimeout: `1800`, Maximum queueTimeout: `10800`
 5. **network:** Boolean value to generate network logs.
 Example: `"network": true`.